 in body ornamentation like tattoos, piercings, jeweled implants,

-etc., that temporarily ease her self-hatred and dysphoria.
-An endorphin
+etc., that temporarily ease her self-hatred and body dysphoria.

-rush is triggered by these painful procedures, which is part of
+Endorphin rush is triggered by these painful procedures, which is

-their appeal--very much like self-cutting, burning or pulling out
+part of their appeal, much like self-cutting, burning or pulling

 temporarily ameliorates emotional distress.

 MUST BE FIFTY WAYS TO LEAVE YOUR LOVER.